 Be wary… when evaluating FI organizational structure, the ‘path of least resistance’ may lead to inertia and stagnation.

 We recommend that financial Institutions keep all forms of member communications and marketing within ONE department’s chain-of-command.

-Some FIs group Marketing and Business Development staff into one department to better connect leads to follow ups and conversions.
+Some financial institutions group Marketing and Business Development staff into one department to better connect leads to follow ups and conversions.
 This is potentially a very good practice, but depending on the size of the CU this may or may not be practical.

-Remember that it's easy to tell people they should be doing some kind of specific sales or marketing activity, but if these staff members don't have the time in their day or the best practice training to implement a new idea or approach, they will likely fail, and again this will lead to staff frustration and lack of growth.
+Remember that it's easy to tell people they should be doing some kind of specific sales or marketing activity, but if these staff members don't have the time in their day or the best practice training to implement a new idea or approach, they will likely fail.
+This will only lead to staff frustration and lack of growth.

 We also recommend a CRM be in place and utilized by BOTH Marketing and Sales/Business Development, so that relationships with new member leads can be better nurtured over time.

 Read more about how to GROW your Credit Union or Community Bank in our recent e-Book!
 Or contact us and we can tell you all about it in person!
 Thanks for Reading...
 Happy Growing!

 12 Decisive Steps to Grow Your Financial Institution